Interesting facts about Polish Language

 The answer is simple: a growing, booming Polish market.
 If your company is looking to compete in Central and Eastern Europe, then Poland is definitely the first place to start.

 When doing business in Poland, professional human translation is a must.
 Do not expect to close a business deal or impress your clients with spotty software translation.
 Only through human translation, edited and customized to your target audience, can your meaning be honestly conveyed and your audience not be offended.

-Polish is a language spoken by more than 50 million people worldwide, not only in Poland but also Belorussia, Ukraine, Lithuania.
+Polish is a language spoken by around 50 million people worldwide, not only in Poland but also in USA, Canada, Great Britain.
 Poland’s integration into the European Union has intensified their role as the gateway to the Eastern European market.
 This explains why many European companies are now requesting more and more Polish translations especially in areas like real-estate, renewable energy etc.